johannesbrust/LTR_LECx/README.md

 This project contains the implementations of the Algorithms from the article (with possible name changes)

-"Large-Scale Optimzation with Linear Equality Constraints",
+"RCR: Reduced Compact Representation for Large-Scale Optimization with Linear Equality Constratins",

 J.J.
 Brust, R.F.
 Marcia, C.G.
 Petra, M.A.
 Saunders 2020/2021.